edehr/edehr/docs/README.md

 # Introduction to the EdEHR
 The EdEHR (**Ed**ucational **E**lectronic **H**ealth **R**ecord) is a platform for educational healthcare programs to base their teaching within simulated electronic health record system.
 Visit [https://edehr.org](https://edehr.org) to learn more about the benefits of using the EdEHR in your healthcare education.

+The EdEHR is a simulated electronic health record (EHR) or lab information system (LIS) that is designed for healthcare education.
+This web based application can present either as an EHR or LIS depending on the choice of the user who creates the educational content.
+The LIS version is new and so many times this documentation will say "EHR", but you can read that as "EHR or LIS".

+The EdEHR is used by nursing and medical laboratory technology programs.
+It can be used for medical laboratory assistant training and for many other healthcare professions.

 The EdEHR is focused on the student experience.
-It's a simulated EHR where each student has their own workspace separate from others.
-Instructors are able to both create course content (case studies) and review their student's work.
+Each student has their own workspace separate from others, and instructors are able to both create course content (case studies) and review student's work.

 The EdEHR works with any learning management systems (LMS) that is LTI compliant.
 For example, [Moodle](https://moodle.org/),